-The CRA is extending its guidance on Indigenous tax exemptions intended to address issues that may arise as a result of COVID-19 restrictions, which may temporarily cause employees or employers to work or reside off-reserve.
-The administrative guidance now applies from March 16, 2020 to June 30, 2021 (after being extended from December 31, 2020).
-The CRA says it may further extend the application of this guidance if necessary.
+The CRA is further extending its guidance on Indigenous tax exemptions intended to address issues that may arise as a result of COVID-19 restrictions, which may temporarily cause employees or employers to work or reside off-reserve.
+The administrative guidance now applies from March 16, 2020 to December 31, 2021 (previously set to expire on June 30, 2021).

 The employment income of an Indian (as that term is defined in the Indian Act) is exempt from income tax under paragraph 81(1)(a) of the Income Tax Act and section 87 of the Indian Act, if the income is situated on a reserve.
 The Indian Act Exemption for Employment Income Guidelines, are administrative guidelines that were developed to help determine whether employment income is situated on a reserve, and exempt from tax.